-As described earlier, archived drill core from historic drilling programs was reviewed at the Government of New Brunswick drill core storage facility in Picadilly, NB.
-Mr. David Copeland, P. Geo., ExploreCo's Chief Geologist, was present during the core review and sampling program.
+As described earlier, archived drill core from historical drilling programs was reviewed at the Government of New Brunswick drill core storage facility in Picadilly, NB.
+Mr. David Copeland, P. Geo., of Anaconda, acting on behalf of 2647102 Ontario Inc., was present during the core review and sampling program.
 Previously described quarter core check samples were also collected from drill core at this time.